kalekdev/uni/semester-1/digitaltechnik/notes.typ

 ==== Counters
 Counters are an essential component in many digital circuits, allowing us to execute loop logic, implement delays, or even generate music!
 (Square wave generator using T-Flipflop + binary controlled modulo counter).
 They are usually implemented as Medwedjew transducers.

-When using decimal encoding, the LSB flips every state change, 2nd LSB every two state changes and so on:
+When using decimal encoding , the LSB flips every state change, 2nd LSB every two state changes and so on:
 #figure(
   image("images/counter-bits.png", width: 40%),
 ) <fig-counter-bits>
 A descending counter works in exactly the same way, except the bits all start with 1.

+_BCD_ - Binary Coded Decimal convention uses *4 bits* to represent the numbers 0-9, meaning there are $16-10 = 6$ "Don't Care" states.

+_Pseudo-Tetrades_ - Unused "Don't Care" states in BCD

 ===== Asynchronous Counter
 This can be implemented by using *falling flank* T-Flipflops: